The New York Optimist

 Indiewire.com review:

-film in the hotel's bar.
+hotel's bar.
 "This kind of thing kept happening," she says.
-"We would get these incredible locations by just talking to people heart to
+"We would get these incredible locations by just talking to people heart to heart."

 Shot on HD by Paolo Cascio, the film is currently being edited by Christine Giorgio, who's also the producer.